allanmcrae/pkglint/README.md

-rubypaths           : Verifies correct usage of folders by ruby packages scrollkeeper        : Verifies that there aren't any scrollkeeper directories. shebangdepends      : Checks dependencies semi-smartly. systemdlocation     : Checks for systemd files in /etc/systemd/system/ sodepends           : Checks dependencies caused by linked shared libraries symlink             : Checks that symlinks point to the right place unusedsodepends     : Checks for unused dependencies caused by linked shared libraries
+rubypaths           : Verifies correct usage of folders by ruby packages scrollkeeper        : Verifies that there aren't any scrollkeeper directories. shebangdepends      : Checks dependencies semi-smartly. sodepends           : Checks dependencies caused by linked shared libraries symlink             : Checks that symlinks point to the right place unusedsodepends     : Checks for unused dependencies caused by linked shared libraries